rogerpadilla/prouter/README.md

 Basically, give prouter a list of path expressions (routes) and a callback function (handler) for each one, and prouter will invoke the callbacks according to the activated path in the URL.

 ## Why prouter?
-- **Performance:** [must be really fast](https://github.com/rogerpadilla/prouter/blob/master/src/browser-router.spec.ts#L7) and tiny size (currently less than 5kb before gzipping) are must to have to smoothly run in any mobile or desktop browser.
+- **Performance:** [fast](https://github.com/rogerpadilla/prouter/blob/master/src/browser-router.spec.ts#L7) and tiny size (currently less than 5kb before gzipping) are both must to have to smoothly run in any mobile or desktop browser.
 - **KISS principle everywhere:** do only one thing and do it well, routing!
 Guards? conditional execution? generic pre and post middlewares? all that and more is easily achivable with prouter (see examples below).
-- **Learn once:** express router is very powerfull, flexible and popular, why not bringing a similar API (really a subset) to the frontend?
-Under the hood, prouter uses the same (wonderful) library than express for parsing routes [path-to-regexp](https://github.com/pillarjs/path-to-regexp) (so it allows the same flexibility to declare routes).
-Read more about the concept of middlewares [here](https://expressjs.com/en/guide/writing-middleware.html)
+- **Learn once:** express router is very powerfull, flexible and simple, why not bringing a similar API to the frontend?
+Under the hood, prouter uses the same (wonderful) library that express for parsing routes [path-to-regexp](https://github.com/pillarjs/path-to-regexp) (so it allows the same flexibility to declare routes).
+Read more about the concept of middlewares [here](https://expressjs.com/en/guide/writing-middleware.html).
 - **Unobtrusive:** it is designed from the beginning to play well with vanilla JavaScript or with any other library or framework.
 - **Forward-thinking:** written in TypeScript for the future and transpiled to es5 with UMD format for the present... thus it transparently supports any module style: es6, commonJS, AMD.
-By default, prouter uses the (modern) [history] API(https://developer.mozilla.org/en-US/docs/Web/API/History_API) for routing.
+By default, prouter uses the modern [history](https://developer.mozilla.org/en-US/docs/Web/API/History_API) API for routing.
 - Unit tests for every feature are created.

 ## Installation